top of page

 0%**

-Georgia recognizes the crucial role small and medium-sized enterprises (SMEs) play in driving economic growth and creating jobs.
-To support these vital engines of innovation, Georgia has designed a tax system that actively encourages entrepreneurship.
-This welcoming approach applies to local startups and international businesses establishing a presence in the country.
+Georgia understands the crucial role small and medium-sized enterprises (SMEs) play in driving economic growth and creating employment opportunities.
+To support these engines of innovation, Georgia has designed a tax system that actively encourages entrepreneurship.
+This approach benefits both local startups and international businesses looking to establish a presence in the country.

-Taxes in Georgia won't cripple your growth.
-The focus is on competitive rates and smart incentives, including special tax breaks for small and medium-sized businesses.
+In Georgia, taxes are structured to facilitate, not hinder, your growth.
+The focus is on competitive rates and smart incentives, including special tax breaks specifically tailored for small and medium-sized businesses.

-Here payroll management is also simple.
-Georgia's system is designed for simplicity, with straightforward income tax withholding and reasonable pension contribution requirements.
+Payroll management is also streamlined in Georgia.
+The system is designed for simplicity, featuring straightforward income tax withholding and reasonable pension contribution requirements.

 Filing your Georgian tax return